Sidney Cotton: First World War

-Cotton went back to England to join the Royal Naval Air Service in November 1915.
-After only five hours solo flying, he qualified as a combat pilot, and initially flew Channel patrols.
+Cotton went to England to join the Royal Naval Air Service in November 1915.
+After only five hours solo flying he qualified as a combat pilot, and initially flew Channel patrols.
 Cotton went on to participate in night bombing sorties over France and Germany with Nos 3 and 5 Wings.
-His experience with high level and low-temperature flying led Cotton in 1917 to develop the revolutionary new "Sidcot" suit, a flying suit which solved the problem pilots had in keeping warm in the cockpit.
-This flying suit was widely used by the RAF until the 1950s.
+Cotton was first based with Number 5 wing in Coudekerque where he undertook bombing raids over the German lines.
+He was then assigned to the Number 5 wing based in Luxeuil where he undertook bombing raids over southern Germany.
+His experience with high level and low-temperature flying led Cotton in 1917 to develop the 'Sidcot' suit, a flying suit which solved the problem pilots had of keeping warm in the cockpit.
+This flying suit was widely used by the Royal Air Force until the 1950s.
 Cotton continued with No. 8 Squadron RNAS in 1917 where he was promoted to Flight Sub-Lieutenant in June 1917.
+In July 1917, he flew a Handley Page bomber on a raid on Constantinople.
 Soon after, he came into conflict with senior officers, and resigned his commission in October 1917.
+On 16 October 1917, he married a 17-year old actress, Regmor Agnes Joan Morvaren Maclean, in London.
+Cotton had a son by his first wife.

 Between the wars

-After leaving military service, Cotton married in London a 17-year-old actress, Regmor Agnes Maclean, in October 1917, with whom he had a son.
-After the war he spent time in Tasmania, then returned to England, where he continued his passion for flying.
+After the war he spent time in Tasmania where he worked as the manager of an apple-drying factory owned by his father, and then returned to England, where he continued his passion for flying.
 In 1920, he embarked on an unsuccessful attempt to fly from England to South Africa, and also made a lucky escape from a crash at the Aerial Derby.
 Cotton then spent three years working in Newfoundland flying various assignments.